oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/object-storage/object-storage.md

-# Image Library
+# Lab 1: Image Library

 ## Introduction

-This lab walks you through the steps to organize an image library in Object Storage and to upload X-Ray images to the this image library.
+This lab walks you through the steps to organize an image library in Object Storage.
+You will then upload your X-Ray images to folders set in your image library.

 Estimated Time: 60 minutes